Trivoc/coding-course/README.md

 -->

 ## Exercise 20
  Finally, let's wrap up the program.
-Now, we want to create groups of the given size until every name provided at the start has been placed in a group.
+Create not only one group, but as many groups necessary for the number of names given to the program.
+Make sure no one is left without a group!

+There are many ways one can do this, but in case you want to do some maths as part of your program, here is how:

-You can calculate the total number of groups needed with some simple maths, as long as you know the operators.
-The `/`  operator is used for division, while the `//` operator is integer division, which may be more relevant here:
+Maths is pretty straight forward in Python as long as you know the available operators.
+We have already shown examples of addition and subtraction as part of other exercises, and there is also multiplication with the `*` operator.
+The `/`  operator is used for division with decmals, while the `//` operator is integer division, which may be more relevant here:

  ```python
  x = 7 / 2